CartoDB/carto-vl/docs/guides/10-add-legends.md

 `);
 ```

 Next, you need to modify where the legend gets the data to draw (`getLegendData()`).
-In the previous examples, we set the data to come from the `color` property but since the symbology is assigned through variables in this case, we need to modify where it is read from in `const colorLegend`:
+In the previous examples, you set the data to come from the `color` property but in this case, the symbology is assigned through variables and you need to modify where it is read from in `const colorLegend`:

 ```html
 // Request data for legend from the layer variable myRamp